ddiem-ri-4D/MS_KTNLVBNC_Sentiment_Analysis_Project/README.md

     ![](images/rm_08.png)
     ![](images/rm_09.png)

 * OK, cool.
 Thank you so much.
-Let clone or download as zip my application and run on your machine.
+Let clone or download as zip our application and run on your machine.
 See you 😍.